SkiFire13/master-thesis-presentation/presentation.typ

       [1], $tup(X) = (X_1, ..., X_n)$, [$[b, i]$ s.t. $b in X_i$]
     )

-    // Note: how to determine winner?
+    // TODO: how to determine winner?
-    // Note: idea goes well with local approach
+    // TODO: idea goes well with local approach
 ]

 #slide[
+  // TODO: Explain better what is this system
   $
     syseq(
       x_1 &feq_mu x_1 or x_2 \